 - Collection agencies cannot threaten to have you arrested, and they are not allowed to threaten to take legal action if they have no intention of doing so.

 It’s also important to note that the FDCPA covers all third-party collection agencies, and in some cases, your original creditors as well.
-In particular, if your original creditor attempts to collect a debt using a different company name, then they are also subject to the provisions of the FDCPA, the same as an unrelated third-party collection agency.
+If your original creditor attempts to collect a debt using a different company name, they are also subject to the provisions of the FDCPA, the same as an unrelated third-party collection agency.